Episode 2 of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest 1/4th of Gabriella!

-PETER: they all had a type, too.
+PETER: They all had a type, too.
 Like, hey did you know her hair’s red?
-It’s like, “What do you need me to do, miss red-haired girl?”
-So, what’s the deal?
-So I guess, what’s his name, Shin-Ah or something like that.
+It’s like, “What do you need me to do, Miss red-haired girl?”
+So, what’s the deal—so I guess, what’s his name, Sinha or something like that.

 CAITLIN: He doesn’t have a name yet.
 Spoilers!

-PETER: He paralyzes people by looking at them, so they were masks, so they will randomly get paralyzed even though they also told him to get nowhere near them.
+PETER: He paralyzes people by looking at them, so they wear masks, so they will randomly get paralyzed even though they also told him to get nowhere near them.

 CAITLIN: I don’t remember if they explain the thing with the masks.